 I was introduced to Pilates a few years ago following an injury to my lower back.
-I had consulted a chiropractor as well as an osteopath but was never completely relieved of my back pain.
+I had consulted a chiropractor as well as an osteopath but was never wholly relieved of my back pain.
 I decided to try Pilates after hearing through the grapevine that it could help my lower back.
 Although Pilates does not make any medical claims, I assure you that it was the best decision I ever made!

 Pilates was created by Joseph Pilates in Germany, in the early 20th century.
-It was then called ‘contrology’ due to the control the practitioners must have during each movement.
+It was then called ‘Contrology’ due to the control the practitioners must have during each movement.
 Contrology was not meant to be a therapy but rather a form of exercise which could help with the body’s alignment, strengthen core muscles, as well as improve coordination and balance.
-These exercices were done either on a mat or on a machine which Joseph Pilates himself built out of hospital beds.
-This machine, which was later refined, now holds the name of “Reformer” and it is at the center of the Pilates workout.
+These exercises were done either on a mat or on a machine which Joseph Pilates himself built out of hospital beds.
+This device, which was later refined, now holds the name of “Reformer” and it is at the center of the Pilates workout.

 I spoke with Catherine Tremblay, the owner of Synergie Pilates on Nun’s Island in Montreal, as to deepen my knowledge of what Pilates could or could not do.
-Tremblay, who has a background in gymnastics and dance, was also an occupational therapist so she is truly an expert in the human anatomy.
-While enthusiastically sharing the why and how she got involved in Pilates, her eyes got all fired up and I have to say that I understand why.
+Tremblay, who has a background in gymnastics and dance, was also an occupational therapist, so she is indeed an expert in the human anatomy.
+While enthusiastically sharing the why and how she got involved in Pilates, her eyes got all fired up, and I have to say that I understand why.
 Tremblay was introduced to Pilates when she was living in Texas in 2004 and fell in love with the practice.
 She explained that there were many approaches to Pilates but that she had chosen the Stott Pilates approach, which was founded in the 80’s in Toronto, Canada.

 There are many Stott Pilates studios in most cities so you will surely have your pick.
 Synergie Pilates is located at 7, Place du Commerce studio 202 in Nun’s Island, Montreal.
 Tel: 514.761.4001